paulrouget/servo-embedding-api/README.md

 A web browser is made of 3 components: the web engine, the frontend, and the runtime (OS integration).
 The work we are doing on the API is not about the runtime code (see [#7379](https://github.com/servo/servo/issues/7379) for runtime related work).
 The web engine is embedded.
 The web browser application is the embeddee.
 The proposed API is designed to make embedding Servo possible.

 After experimenting with other APIs and web engines, we found three main problems that we want to address:
-- lack of separation of concerns: In Gecko, the web engine is also the runtime.
-Web standards get mixed up and polluted by non-web components,
+- Web standards get mixed up and polluted by non-web components (think Browser API & iframes),
 - too much abstractions: implementing anything that goes beyond the usual “tabs and history” paradigm is nearly impossible with any existing APIs, as they are designed with the assumption all browsers will be built the same way
 - no control over the compositor: we want to move pages around with gestures, bounce them,  scale them… but the current mechanisms jail pages in a rectangle